 On June 19, 2007, the Compensation Committee of the Company's Board of Directors authorized a one-time stock and cash award to each of the Company's founders.
-These awards were granted effective on June 29, 2007, when the founders agreed to their terms, but will not be settled until the earlier of the completion of the initial public offering or December 31, 2007.
-If the initial public offering were to not occur by December 31, 2007, the awards would be based on a value determined by the Board of Directors at that time.
+These awards would be made immediately upon the completion of the initial public offering.
+If the initial public offering were to not occur in the near future, the Company expects that the awards would be based on a value determined by the Board of Directors at that time.
 These awards are intended by the Compensation Committee to compensate the founders for the lost value of stock options that had been granted to them in 2001 and 2002 and had been understood by them to have ten-year terms, but which had expired in 2006 and early 2007 as a result of the terms of the 2001 Stock Incentive Plan.
-The expired options would have entitled the founders to purchase an aggregate of 578,000 shares of class A common stock at a price of \$0.21 per share and 136,000 shares at a price of \$2.95 per share.
-These awards were fully vested at the grant date.
+The expired options would have entitled the founders to purchase an aggregate of 68,000 shares of class A common stock at a price of \$1.86 per share and 16,000 shares at a price of \$25.15 per share.